Sonakshi Sinha is Karwa Chauth ready with exquisite mangalsutra - www.lokmattimes.com

 Sonakshi Sinha is Karwa Chauth ready with exquisite mangalsutra

-Mumbai, Oct 18 Actress Sonakshi Sinha, who married her longtime boyfriend Zaheer Iqbal on June 23, 2024, will ...
+Mumbai, Oct 18 Actress Sonakshi Sinha, who married her longtime boyfriend Zaheer Iqbal on June 23, 2024, is ...

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app